 Thankfully that morning Manitou had his face buried in his food bowl in the back of the house so he did not see the sacrilege of Black Cat sitting on Manitou’s front porch, staring intently in at my senior cat Sand while she enjoyed her high-quality breakfast.

 For a moment I felt sorry for Black Cat.
 Even though I can see that he is well fed, the quality of his body tone and the dullness of his coat tells me that he is not fed a diet equal to my own cats.
 Most likely it is low- or middle-of-the road-quality dry kibble.
-I had to harden my heart and give myself a dose of reality—not only could the Rose Café not afford to add this poor fellow to the daily buffet (it is a variety of really high-quality canned and freeze-dried raw food)—Manitou would most likely have a stroke.
+I had to harden my heart and give myself a dose of reality—not only could the Wild Rose Café not afford to add this poor fellow to the daily buffet (it is a variety of really high-quality canned and freeze-dried raw food)—Manitou would most likely have a conniption.

 And I needed to get Black Cat off the front porch before Manitou saw him.
 Just then one of the squirrels arrived for breakfast, and when I carried the nut container to the front door Black Cat looked at me hopefully.
 He moved off a bit, and the squirrel moved in to take his place.